chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 **Concept Examples**:
 - Find the sum of all elements.
-- Check if the array contains duplicates.
+- Determine if an array contains any duplicate values.
 - Find the target value in a sorted array.

 **Code Example**: